-Attending conferences and professional meetings help me keep up-to-date with the latest developments and trends in the field and incorporate them into my work as an Academic Developer.
+Attending conferences and professional meetings help me keep up-to-date with the latest developments and trends in the field and incorporate them into my work.
 This is particularly useful for teaching the PG CERT programme, especially in helping students achieve two of the learning outcomes: (1) explore the national and international context of Higher Education; (2) learn more about trends, research and theories of pedagogy.
 They are also useful in gaining a holistic and informed understanding of the challenges UK Higher Education experience today and make informed contributions to institution-wide projects such as GS T&L or the Learning and Teaching Chairs Forum, which is convened to build a shared understanding of some issues in teaching and engage in strategic planning (V4).

 Bovill, C., Cook-Sather, A., & Felten, P. (2011).
 Students as co‐creators of teaching approaches, course design, and curricula: Implications for academic developers.
 International Journal for Academic Development, 16(2), 133-145.